sean-johnston/altair-panel/README.md

 * Tkinter: The application is written using the Tkinter graphical user interface.
 It is not using any special functionally, and should work on multiple platforms.

+    pip3 install tk

+* pillow: We need this library to the scale the graphics for the panel.

+    pip3 install pillow

 ## Running

 Go to the directory that contains the application, and execute the following on the